getchip/CHIP-Docs/source/includes/_advanced.md

 ## Flash CHIP Firmware
 Now that the [virtual machine and SDK](#installing-c-h-i-p-sdk) are running and configured, you can connect CHIP to your computer and give it an operating system.
 If you want to flash using a native Ubuntu installation, read how to [prepare Ubuntu to flash](#setup-ubuntu-for-flashing)

-#### Have you repaired your CHIP?

-The original batch of CHIPs shipped with a software bug in the NAND flash storage.
-We've built a repair tool.

 #### Prepare CHIP for Flashing
 Prepare CHIP with a jumper wire connecting Pin 7 and Pin 39 on header U14 (FEL pin and GND).
 Here's a reference image that labels the headers and pins: